2017 Golweyn ambush: Aftermath: The fall of Leego

 The most important effect of the ambush was to show that the important supply route between Mogadishu and Barawa was insecure and threatened by al-Shabaab.
 As result, AMISOM felt it had to deploy additional troops along the route in order to resecure it.
-The force chosen for this purpose was the Ugandan garrison of Leego, a strategically important town and major ANISOM military base.
+The force chosen for this purpose was the Ugandan garrison of Leego, a strategically important town and major AMISOM military base.
 As the international peacekeeping forces were already suffering from manpower shortages, however, the Ugandans could not be replaced by other forces in time.
 When the UPDF soldiers consequently moved from Leego to Golweyn on 4 July, the former was left completely defenseless.
-Somali government officials protested this, saying that they had not been consulted and that without the ANISOM garrison Leego would soon fall to the insurgents; this promptly happened, as al-Shabaab immediately occupied Leego unopposed after the Ugandans had retreated.
+Somali government officials protested this, saying that they had not been consulted and that without the AMISOM garrison Leego would soon fall to the insurgents; this promptly happened, as al-Shabaab immediately occupied Leego unopposed after the Ugandans had retreated.

-This was a heavy blow to ANISOM and the Somali government, as Leego had controlled another important supply route from Mogadishu to the regions of Bay and Bakool; thousands of pro-government soldiers in these areas were thus effectively cut off and could only be supplied or reinforced by air.
-On 6 July, the ANISOM high command reportedly assured Lower Shebelle's government that the Ethiopian military would soon send new troops in order to reconquer Leego.
+This was a heavy blow to AMISOM and the Somali government, as Leego had controlled another important supply route from Mogadishu to the regions of Bay and Bakool; thousands of pro-government soldiers in these areas were thus effectively cut off and could only be supplied or reinforced by air.
+On 6 July, the AMISOM high command reportedly assured Lower Shebelle's government that the Ethiopian military would soon send new troops in order to reconquer Leego.